GLOBAL SPORTS DOYEN IS NEW CHANCELLOR

 A successful entrepreneur, he joined the Malaysian National Corporation (PERNAS) in 1971 and was its representative in Indonesia and later the Group Company Secretary.
 He moved to Haw Par Group in 1973 and was Managing Director of Haw Par Malaysia until 1976.

 He was then CEO of Antah Group of Companies, which he formed in 1977, until February 2001, and Chairman of Aluminium Company of Malaysia Berhad (1987-2017).
-He is currently the Executive Chairman of Syarikat Pesaka Antah Sdn Bhd – owned by members of the Negeri Sembilan royalty - and Chairman of Lafarge Malaysia Bhd from May 2003.
+He is currently the Executive Chairman of Syarikat Pesaka Antah Sdn Bhd and the former Chairman of Lafarge Malaysia Bhd.
 He was appointed to the Governing Council of Yayasan Sime Darby as its chairman in February 2019.

 Tunku Imran has served as Director of the Institute of Strategic and International Studies (1985-2017), member of the Court of Emeritus Fellows of Malaysian Institute of Management (from 2004) and member of the Malaysian-British Business Council (from 1998).
 He is also a past President of Badan Warisan Malaysia, Chairman of the Bankers’ Club of Kuala Lumpur (from 2003) and member of the Board of Trustees, Tuanku Ja’afar College.